Last updated: October 2023

 Changing your garaging address by moving across town or to another city in your state could lower your car insurance costs because your ZIP code affects your rate.
 If you're moving to a new state, you’ll want to make sure that your coverage meets the state's minimum insurance requirements and that your insurance company offers coverage in your new state.

 Once you tie the knot, what's yours often becomes theirs as well.
 Consolidating your insurance policies and companies could help you save.
-For example, with Direct Auto, you could save up to 25% on your auto insurance with a Multi-Car Discount.* You might also want to consider purchasing a term life insurance policy now that you’re starting a family.
+For example, with Direct Auto, you could save up to 25% on your auto insurance with a Multi-Car Discount.1 Also, if you’re getting married or having children, you might want additional auto coverage or to add a term life insurance policy to your coverage for additional protection now that you’re starting a family.

 4. You're buying a new car.